 You also want to be aware of the extra steps you can take such as starting to use a beard catcher.
 Just like you would care for your beard, you want to care for your mouth.

-While toothpaste can make a huge difference, it’s not the only thing you want to do to achieve oral hygiene.
+While whitening toothpaste can make a huge difference, it’s not the only thing you want to do to achieve oral health and hygiene.

 Here’s everything you need to know to choose the best toothpaste for you and the right dental hygiene routine.

 Looking for an antiseptic and remineralizing toothpaste that will refresh your bad breath and strengthen your sensitive teeth and gums?
 Great, because Charcoal Teeth Whitening Toothpaste has it all.

 Entirely without fluoride, unlike most other teeth whitening solutions, this toothpaste contains active natural ingredients that are very effective in fighting bad breath.

 The base of the product is the activated charcoal coconut powder that eliminates stains from coffee, smoke, wine and tea from your teeth.